SeleniumHQ/seleniumhq.github.io/docs_source_files/content/worst_practices/performance_testing.en.md

 independent of environment differences, identify poor code practices, breakdown of performance of individual resources
-(i.e. CSS or JavaScript)
+(i.e. CSS or JavaScript),
 in order to know what to improve.
-There are performance testing tools available that can do this job already, and which provide reporting and analysis which can even make improvement suggestions.
+There are performance testing tools available that can do this job already, that provide reporting and analysis, and can even make improvement suggestions.

-Example (open source) packages to use are: JMeter ?
+Example (open source) packages to use are: [JMeter](//jmeter.apache.org/)